 We also welcome many students who arrive unaccompanied.
 These students are placed under the care and supervision of a dedicated Lewis School guardian.

 We take great care to ensure the safety and well-being of all our students, and for this reason we have very robust safeguarding procedures.
 For example, all of our staff are DBS-checked (police-checked) and receive training in safeguarding issues.
 The main host in all homestay accommodation for under-18s is also DBS-checked.
 You can read our Safeguarding Policy in full on our School Policies page.

 We can keep your valuable possessions such as passport, tickets and pocket money in a locked safe.
 However, we cannot be held responsible for damage, loss or theft.
 If you do not wish your child to travel with a large amount of cash, you may transfer pocket money to the Lewis School bank account.
 This will then be passed to your child by the Centre Manager on a regular basis.

-Before you arrive, we recommend that you read our Pre-Arrival Guide.
+Before you arrive, we recommend that you read our Pre-Arrival Guide (available soon).
 This will help you and your parents/guardians to prepare for your stay, and to answer questions you may have about our programmes.